WebPredict/angular-2-interview-questions/README.md

 **What would you have in a shared module?**

-A: common components, directives, and pipes used in other modules in your application.
+A: Common components, directives, and pipes used in other modules in your application.

 **What would you not put shared module?**

-A: services that should not have multiple instances created for the application.
+A: Services that should not have multiple instances created for the application.

 **What module would you put a singleton service whose instance will be shared throughout the application (e.g. ExceptionService andLoggerService)?**